rajeev-k-tomy/MagentoStackExchange_Helper/README.md

-# Flexible Head For Magento
+# Flexible Head Block For Magento

 ## Need of Flexible Head extension